 Your loved ones may have cared for you during your recovery.
 You can actually claim compensation for the cost of care, even if no money exchanged hands.
 With this in mind, write down how often your loved ones looked after you.
 Also record any whether they completed tasks that you would normally do, such as gardening, DIY, cooking and cleaning.

 Next, speak to a personal injury solicitor.
-This should be a specialist personal injury solicitor who is registered with the Law Society.
+This should be a specialist solicitor who is registered with the Law Society.

-Most personal injury solicitors offer a free initial enquiry –including Ashmans Solicitors.
+Most solicitors offer a free initial enquiry –including Ashmans Solicitors.
 This gives you the chance to speak to a professional about your options.
-A solicitor can say whether you have grounds to make a work accident claim, if you want to.
+A lawyer can say whether you have grounds to make a work accident claim, if you want to.
 You do not have to pursue a compensation claim, even if you have an excellent prospect of success –the choice is entirely yours.

-You are also free to choose your own personal injury solicitor.
+You are also free to choose your own specialist solicitor.
 Your trade union or employer may try to pressure you into a particular firm of lawyers.
 However, you do not have to go with their suggestion.

 9. Continue to seek medical treatment